 There are several strategies you can use to get false reviews and testimonials for your business.

-One of them is to use a fake testimonial generator.
+One of them is to use a fake product review generator.
 Yes, you read that right!
-There are actual websites on the internet that generate testimonials for you.
+There are actually websites on the internet that generate testimonials for you.

-You just input your product or service and the software comes up with a fake testimonial for you.
-Here’s an example:
+You just input your product or service and the software comes up with a false testimonial for you.
+Here’s an example of an online testimonial generator:

 Another approach is to write your own customer testimonials.
-That does require some creativity, time and skills on your part though.
+That does require some creativity, time, and skills on your part, though.
+But is it illegal to write your own reviews?
+Well, no. There are strict rules against reviewing your company on the internet—moreover, Google and Yelp label this action as a conflict of interests.

 This strategy is quite popular on Facebook.
 There are a lot of private social media groups where sellers approach users for this exact reason.